dgerabagi/data-curation-environment/prompt.md

 import ContextInputs from './components/ContextInputs';
 import ResponseTabs from './components/ResponseTabs';
 import ResponsePane from './components/ResponsePane';
-import TestPane1 from './TestPane1';
-import TestPane2 from './TestPane2';
-import TestPane3 from './TestPane3';
 import * as path from 'path-browserify';

 const useDebounce = (callback: (...args: any[]) => void, delay: number) => {